Managing expenses seem easy when it’s printed on a policy document.

 It’s an essential requirement but it’s also the one area finance professionals are likely to find most awkward and uncomfortable - especially if it’s a senior manager they need to question.

-But what effect could this reticence be having on the way UK companies manage their expenses?
-Could our inclination to avoid conflict be contributing to the £100 million annual losses from exaggerated and falsified expense claims?
+But what effect could this reticence be having on the way businesses manage their expenses?
+Could our inclination to avoid conflict be contributing to the 100 million annual losses from exaggerated and falsified expense claims?

 This was the motivation behind the research work you will find presented in this report.
-We will first take an in depth look at the findings of the survey and then look at how understanding the problem can help organisations to tackle the problem:
+We will first take an in-depth look at the findings of the survey and then look at how understanding the problem can help businesses to tackle the problem:

 - Research Findings

 It seems strange that there has been so little research into the way companies challenge expenses, given that it plays such a vital role in protecting businesses against losses and Fraud.